October 20 2022

 This is because iProov’s unique, patented face verification technology enables governments to offer secure digital identity services by enrolling and authenticating individuals in an effortless way.

-This highly secure, easy-to-use technology offers inclusivity to all, young or old, and can be used on any device with a user facing camera including unsupervised kiosks.
+This highly secure, easy-to-use technology offers inclusivity to all, young or old, and can be used on any device with a user-facing camera including unsupervised kiosks.

 If you’d like to learn more about how iProov can secure and streamline your organization’s online verification, authentication, and onboarding for digital identity use cases, book your demo today.